 Long-Term Treatment Alternatives

 While these exercises are a great natural way to prevent some of the complications associated with sleep apnea, they are not, however, guaranteed to produce results.
-In some cases, especially those with the most severe symptoms, where at-home remedies are not providing relief, you may want to consider more advanced and professional treatments, such as those designed and offered by Dr. Mandel at South Florida Sinus and Allergy Center.
+In some cases, especially those with the most severe symptoms, where at-home remedies are not providing relief, you may want to consider more advanced and professional treatments, such as those designed and offered by Dr. Mandel at Florida Sinus & Snoring Specialists.
 From nasal procedures such as Minimally Invasive Palatal Stiffening (MIPS) to Balloon Sinuplasty, each method is quick and minimally invasive, and they provide long-lasting relief to ensure a lifetime of easier breathing.
 Call us at 954-983-1211 to schedule an appointment or request an appointment online today.